 The setting is classic.
 You start as a puny tribe.
 Through exploration, expansion, research, trade, and war, you will lead your people into the future, and (hopefully) prosperity.

 Civilization: A New Dawn uses a very clever action selection system (copied in Ark Nova), where the unused actions become stronger and stronger.
-Therefore, the gameplay revolves around tactical choices of which actions to use and which to save for later.
+Therefore, the gameplay revolves around tactical choices of which action to use and which to save for later.

 The game is further enhanced with a modular board, asymmetric civilization (featuring real nations), and victory cards that provide different end-game goals.